puyanwei/React-Bookmark-Manager/README.md

 ![screen shot 2018-06-20 at 13 28 12](https://user-images.githubusercontent.com/14803518/41659154-666a7c50-7490-11e8-928c-50173af2a14d.png)

-Excluding setup, this is 5 hours worth of coding on this project.
+Excluding setup, this 5 hours worth of coding on this project.
 I will continue this project on another repo.
+I challenged myself to create this using React.js rather then my more familiar tech Vue.js.

 ### Installation